Explore more blogs

 Nonprofit organizations

-Bid sheets are essential for collecting auction information, but there’s more to it than just leaving a sheet of paper next to your auction item.
-Here are the steps to use bid sheets effectively:
+Bid sheets are essential for tracking auction bids, but they require more than just a paper next to each item.
+Here’s how to use bid sheets effectively:

 1. Prepare your auction: Place items out with their corresponding bid sheets.

-2. Hand out bidding numbers: Collect contact details and assign bidding numbers to save participants from writing their full details on every bid sheet.
+2. Hand out bidding numbers: Collect contact details and assign bidding numbers to save participants from writing them on each bid.

-3. Open the auction: Let everyone know they’re welcome to place bids.
+3. Open the auction: Announce that participants are now welcome to place bids.

-4. Encourage people to bid: Use your supporter knowledge to highlight certain items to specific individuals, and use the announcement system to encourage bids.
+4. Encourage bids: Use your supporter knowledge to highlight items to specific individuals, and use the announcement system to encourage bids.

 5. Support your guests: Be available to answer any questions about bidding or the event itself.

-6. Monitor bids: Check for any bids that are incomplete or need to be removed for any reason.
+6. Monitor bids: Check for any bids that are incomplete or incorrect.

-9. Announce the winners: Let participants know who won each item and the total amount the event raised.
+9. Announce the winners: Let participants know who won and the total amount raised.

-10. Connect with the winners: Make arrangements to transfer or ship the items.
+10. Connect with winners: Make arrangements to transfer or ship the items.

 11. Give receipts: Provide your winning bidders with donation receipts.

-12. Send a thank you note: Express gratitude to the highest bidders for their generous donations.
+12. Send a thank you note: Express gratitude to the highest bidders for their generous support.

 Bidders

-1. Collect a bidding number: Bidders provide their contact information in exchange for a number that they can write on the bid sheets.
+1. Get a bidding number: Provide contact information in exchange for a bidder number.

-2. Browse auction items: Explore the offerings and decide which are worth their winning bid.
+2. Browse auction items: Explore the offerings and decide which are worth bidding on.

-3. Place a bid: Write down their bidder number (or contact information) on the correct silent auction bid sheet.
+3. Place a bid: Write down the bidder number (or contact information) on the bid sheet.

-4. Check the bid sheets regularly: Ensure they’re the top bidder on the items they want most.
+4. Check bid sheets regularly: Ensure they’re the top bidder on the items they want most.

-5. Place a higher bid: If they’ve been outbid, they can place a higher bid.
+5. Bid higher if needed: If they’ve been outbid, they can place a higher bid.

-6. Listen out for results: Find out if they’ve successfully won their desired item at the end of the auction.
+6. Listen for results: Find out if they won their desired item at the end of the auction.

 What to include on your bid sheets